nihalb/JMARS/README.md

 sampler.py - Contains code to run Gibbs Sampling needed in the E-Step

-jmars.py - Contains main code which uses the other modules and runs Gibbs Expectation-Maximization
+jmars.py - Contains main code which uses the other modules and runs Gibbs Expectation-Maximization to output predicted ratings

 Github Link: https://github.com/nihalb/JMARS